AhmedFelic/React/react-firebase-authentication/README.md

-Made a working public chat app, which requires register and signup.
+Made a working group chat app, which requires register and signup (You can use dummy data to register).

 The app was made in React, and Firebase Firestore db.